ejolly/boa/README.md

 `boa uninstall PGK1 [PKG2]... [--pip]`

 Uninstall a package in the current environment.
 Behaves like `conda uninstall` or `pip uninstall` (when using the `--pip` flag).

+### link

+`boa link`

+Makes the current local Boa environment available for use in your base `conda` environment.
+Linking allows you to use your base environment to create notebooks hooked up to *other environments*, without having to `cd` to a particular folder or `conda activate` anything.
+You can do this starting a `jupyter notebook/lab` server from your base environment, and using the drop down *kernel select* menu when creating a new notebook.
+Boa will name the kernel for this environment after the folder than contains the `environment.yml` (`project` in the GIF above).
+This is convenient because it only requires you to have **one** working `jupyter notebook/lab` installation in your base environment, rather than repeatedly adding `jupyter` and it's dependencies to each new `environment.yml`.
+Instead Boa will add a single `ipykernel` dependency and configure it for you.

+### unlink

+`boa unlink`

+Undoes a link. uninstalls `ipykernel` from the local environment, and removes it from `environment.yml`.

 ## Additional Info